 - the names of any children of the deceased; and/or

 - evidence that the estate doesn’t have any outstanding debts.

 Upon submission of the application, the probate court will hold a hearing to decide if the will is valid.
 If there is proof the will is valid and all aspects of probate are satisfied, the court will grant the muniment of title and the estate can be distributed according to the terms in the document.

-Assisting the Distribution of Estate Assets
+Assisting the Distribution of Estate Assets in Texas

-Our attorneys understand that the last thing you want to do after the death of a loved one is to contend with the legal arrangements of probate.
+Our Texas probate attorneys understand that the last thing you want to do after the death of a loved one is to contend with the legal arrangements of probate.
 We can focus on the legal aspects of estate distribution to help relieve the stress you and your family may be facing.